 We came into an arena, Greg, and we had 16,000 people inside, outside.

-We had, I think 10,000 outside.
+We had, I think, 10,000 outside.

-This was three weeks before the primary, and I left.
+It was, and I left, this was three weeks before the primary, and I left.

-I said, How are we going to lose Indiana with this?
+I said, how are we going to lose Indiana with this?

 I didn't think we were going to lose, and we didn't.